Bricktech2000/Notes/notes/function.md

 **see** [[function#inflection point]], [[derivative]]

-> extrema are the largest and smallest value of the function, either within a given range (the local or relative extrema), or on the entire [[function#domain]] (the global or absolute extrema). &mdash; Wikipedia
+> extrema are the largest and smallest value of the function, either within a given range (the local or relative extrema), or on the entire [[function#domain]] (the global or absolute extrema). --- Wikipedia

 **definition**